 CVE-2017-15361, a.k.a.
 ROCA, is a vulnerability that allows an adversary to use a practical mathematical attack to reveal secret keys on certified devices.

-There’s been some very big news in the cryptographic world this week.
-So far, several technology news sites have highlighted the impact of a new vulnerability on Estonian and Slovakian smartcards, but the reach of this vulnerability is far wider than that.
-Five security researchers have just announced their discovery of a cryptographic flaw in a widely used cryptographic library.
-The vulnerability, formally assigned CVE-2017-15361 and called the Return of Coppersmith’s Attack, or ROCA for short, is a practical mathematical attack that allows an adversary to reveal secret keys on certified devices using this library.
+ROCA is a cryptographic flaw in a widely used cryptographic library.
+An adversary can use a practical mathematical attack to reveal secret keys on certified devices using this library.
+The vulnerability has been formally assigned CVE-2017-15361 and called the Return of Coppersmith’s Attack, or ROCA for short.
 The key can be revealed offline, and no physical access to the affected device is required.
 Once the attack is complete, the attacker can then use the secret key to overcome any authentication or encryption systems that are in place on the affected device.

 Unfortunately, many certified devices are vulnerable.
 This flaw is present in the library used by NIST FIPS 140-2 and CC EAL5+, two internationally adopted cryptographic standards.
 This library has made its way into smartcards and Trusted Platform Modules (TPMs) used by BitLocker and Windows 10 Secure Boot.
 The flaw affects the identity smartcards of approximately 750,000 Estonians, nearly 55% of the country’s population.
 In these contexts, the attacker can use ROCA to impersonate the owner of the smartcard, break BitLocker encryption, or bypass the protections of Secure Boot.